MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/manage-azure-stack-hci.md

 **Unsupported Azure Local management scenarios with VMM**

 - Creation of Azure Local instance using SCVMM.
 See the [deployment methods for Azure Local instances](/azure/azure-local/deploy/deployment-introduction#about-deployment-methods).

+- Dual management of VMs from Azure and SCVMM.
+A VM should be managed either by SCVMM or by Azure interfaces associated with Azure Local.
+VMM can't recognize any operation performed on the VM from Azure and hence dual management will lead to incorrect VM states.

 - Configuring network settings of Azure Local hosts and clusters.
 Network ATC is enabled by default in Azure Local deployments and VMM doesn't support Network ATC.
 VMM can't recognize Arc-enabled Software Defined Networking configuration either.